-- Feeling cold (goose bumps)
+- Feeling cold (goosebumps)

 When an individual decides to stop using opioids, the symptoms of withdrawal are sometimes so severe that, combined with an addiction, it forces the user to begin self-treating with the drug.
 A multi-treatment approach using counseling, buprenorphine, and other forms of therapy will help opioid users to rid themselves of dependence once and for all.

-Treatment Options for Withdrawal Symptoms
+Buprenorphine for Withdrawal Symptoms

 Physicians or medically approved therapists may prescribe Buprenorphine as part of opioid treatment during the detoxification process.
 Buprenorphine typically comes in two forms, Suboxone and Subutex.
 The Suboxone contains another medication called naloxone which is used to help users prevent abuse of the medication.
-It creates withdrawal symptoms of those who use it in a manner than otherwise prescribed.
+It creates withdrawal symptoms for individuals who use it in a manner than otherwise prescribed.
 Subutex only contains the buprenorphine which is commonly prescribed if the user is pregnant or suffers from allergies to the naloxone.

 Medical professionals will prescribe buprenorphine to help stabilize the body – helping the brain to think that it is still getting the opioids, while the body safely detoxes avoiding withdrawal symptoms.
 Buprenorphine is administered under the tongue and is long acting.
 Once the pills melt away, they will treat opioid withdrawal symptoms for the remaining 24 hour period.
 Professionals often prescribe a tapering dosage which slowly helps the body function without any medication.